luci/luci-go/lucicfg/doc/README.md

 * **allow_owner_if_submittable**: allow CL owner to trigger CQ after getting `Code-Review` and other approvals regardless of `acl.CQ_COMMITTER` or `acl.CQ_DRY_RUNNER` roles.
 Only `cq.ACTION_*` are allowed here.
 Default is `cq.ACTION_NONE` which grants no additional permissions.
 CL owner is user owning a CL, i.e. its first patchset uploader, not to be confused with OWNERS files. **WARNING**: using this option is not recommended if you have sticky `Code-Review` label because this allows a malicious developer to upload a good looking patchset at first, get code review approval, and then upload a bad patchset and CQ it right away.
 * **trust_dry_runner_deps**: consider CL dependencies that are owned by members of the `acl.CQ_DRY_RUNNER` role as trusted, even if they are not approved.
 By default, unapproved dependencies are only trusted if they are owned by members of the `acl.CQ_COMMITER` role.
 This allows CQ dry run on CLs with unapproved dependencies owned by members of `acl.CQ_DRY_RUNNER` role.
 * **allow_non_owner_dry_runner**: allow members of the `acl.CQ_DRY_RUNNER` role to trigger DRY_RUN CQ on CLs that are owned by someone else, if all the CL dependencies are trusted.
-* **tree_status_host**: a hostname of the project tree status app (if any).
+* **tree_status_host**: **Deprecated**.
+Please use tree_status_name instead.
+A hostname of the project tree status app (if any).
 It is used by the CQ to check the tree status before committing a CL.
 If the tree is closed, then the CQ will wait until it is reopened.
+* **tree_status_name**: the name of the tree that gates CL submission.
+If the tree is closed, CL will NOT be submitted until the tree is reopened.
+The tree status UI is at https://ci.chromium.org/ui/labs/tree-status/<tree_status_name>.
 * **retry_config**: a new [cq.retry_config(...)](#cq.retry-config) struct or one of `cq.RETRY_*` constants that define how CQ should retry failed builds.
 See [CQ](#cq-doc) for more info.
 Default is `cq.RETRY_TRANSIENT_FAILURES`.
 * **cancel_stale_tryjobs**: unused anymore, but kept for backward compatibility.
 * **verifiers**: a list of [luci.cq_tryjob_verifier(...)](#luci.cq-tryjob-verifier) specifying what checks to run on a pending CL.
 See [luci.cq_tryjob_verifier(...)](#luci.cq-tryjob-verifier) for all details.
 As a shortcut, each entry can also either be a dict or a string.
 A dict is an alias for `luci.cq_tryjob_verifier(**entry)` and a string is an alias for `luci.cq_tryjob_verifier(builder = entry)`.